shopsplus/shopsplus.github.io/privacy-policy.md

 ## Privacy Policy

-This Privacy Policy outlines how information is collected, used and disclosed by Shops+ with respect to user’s access and use of our service through the application (Referred to below as “the App”).
+This Privacy Policy outlines how information is collected, used and disclosed by Hop Search with respect to user’s access and use of our service through the application (Referred to below as “the App”).

 ### Information collection